 Private George ROGER ~ Company C, 33rd Regiment

 George was a laborer born in Germany in August of 1844.
 He was the son of Henrietta and George and single.
 He enlisted in Buffalo on February 1, 1862 for a two year term.
 George was killed in action in Fredericksburg on May 4, 1863 at 18 years of age.

 Private Peter RILEY ~ Company C, 33rd Regiment

 Peter volunteered in Waterloo on August 25, 1862 for a three year term and received a bounty payment of $25.
 He was born in Oswego in 1828 and was a boat builder by trade.
 Peter was married and had blue eyes, sandy hair and stood 5’ 5” tall.
 He was mustered in September 11 in Albany.
 Relief of $2 was granted to his family by Waterloo.
 Peter was killed at Maryre’s Heights (Fredericksburg), May 3, 1863.
 He was 35 years old.

 Sergeant Vinton F. STORY ~ Company K, 1st Regiment, N.Y.
 Veteran Cavalry

 Sergeant Story was born on August 29, 1841 in Coolville, Ohio.
 He enlisted for a two year term in April 1861 with the 19th Regiment, 3rd Light Artillery then reenlisted on September 8, 1863 and mustered in on October 10 in Geneva with the New York Veteran Cavalry.
 He was single and listed his occupation as a teacher.
 His mother’s name was Martha.
 Vinton was in the post hospital in Beverly, Virginia on June 15, 1864 as the result of wounds received in action.
 He died after an amputation on July 12.
-Vinton was buried in Beverly at the age of
+Vinton was buried in Beverly at the age of twenty-two.